fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/1/text.md

-In this step, we will setup VScode editor and clone respository.
+In this step, we will setup VScode editor and clone repository.

 ![](https://github.com/fenago/katacoda-scenarios/raw/master/apache-kafka/1.JPG)